rseng/zenodo-release/README.md

 ## Usage

+This action runs in 2 variants.
+By default it'll create a unique DOI every single time.
+However, If you specify `doi` in the action, it will create *new versions* of that existing DOI.
+These are essentially new DOIs, but they're associated in Zenodo with this base `doi`.

 ### GitHub Action

 After you complete the steps above to create the metadata file, you might create a release